30+ top Ghana weaving styles for oval faces: A perfect match for your facial features

 Ghana weaving styles for oval faces

 Traditionally, African weaving styles represented someone's social status, and during the slave trade era, these styles communicated specific messages among the black community.
 Today, people braid these hairstyles for beauty and to preserve black people's culture.
-Moreover, anyone can wear them regardless of race, tribe, religion, or any other factor.
-If you want to wear these hairstyles, check out the latest Ghana weaving styles for oval faces making waves in the beauty industry below.

 Latest two-step Ghana weaving styles

 Play around with cornrow patterns to create diverse Ghana weaving two-step styles.
-For instance, to make these styles, segment the client's hair into two halves (use a comb to cut through the hair from ear to ear).
-After that, braid twist strands from the neck to the center part of the head.
+Segment the client’s hair into two halves by cutting from ear to ear.
+Braid twist strands from the neck to the center of the head.
+After that, plait the leftover unbraided hair.

 These hairstyles are beautiful on oval faces.
 As you can see from the pictures, the hairstylists created X-shaped designs on the cornrows.
 Also, the stylists used blond synthetic hair extensions for one client and the other.
-They used black synthetic hair extensions and added some blonde hair extensions towards the end of the braided strands to create beautiful blonde highlights.

 Lovely Ghana weaving two-step styles